Nick-Bae/bae/README.md

-3. Get into your pipenv, migrate your database, seed your database, and run your Flask app pipenv shell flask db upgrade flask seed all flask run
+3. Get into your pipenv, migrate your database, seed your database, and run your Flask app pipenv shell

-To run the React App in development, checkout the README inside the react-app directory.
+   flask db upgrade

+   flask seed all

+   flask run

 # App Link
 https://nbae.herokuapp.com/